roob-p/GamepadToKeyboard-PlayniteExtension/README.md

 - You can create a config per game or use a global config for all games.
 - Super Clean: the "Led" icon indicates the state of the program, the active config and much more.
 - Change the state of fucntionality with a click through the menu panel.
-- Possibility to explore the config file to use or edit a list of favourite config that can be switch via menu panel with a click
+- Possibility to explore the config file to use or edit a list of favourite config that can be switch via menu panel with a click.
+- You can select multiple games at once.
+Every new config will be created.

 ## ⚙️ How it works